in28minutes/cloud.in28minutes.com/_posts/2020-06-06-elb-comparision.md

 | Query string parameter-based routing |  ✓ |  | &nbsp; |

 ## Elastic Load Balancer Terminology

+Here is some of the important terminology referred to in the above table:
 - **Connection draining** - Before an instance is terminated, requests in execution are given time to complete (deregistration_delay.timeout_seconds)
 - **Dynamic Host Port Mapping** - Useful with containers.
 Two instances of the same task can be running on the same ECS container instance
 - **Cross-zone load balancing** - Distribute load between available instances in multiple AZs in One Region